jamesashbee/project-3-js-quiz/README.md

     Display on Scoreboard that Reset has been pressed Show Quiz Start Image
     Hide the Reset Button and Show the Start Button

+@ V1 Fixes Needed
+More Questions + Graphics

+Start and Reset Button in Same Location (bottom Right)

+@ V2
+Have Next Question Button - Lock in Answer and Highlight Red or Green if Correct

+Better way to show images on Mobile

+@V3
+Question Categories
+Multi Player